Mask the Redundancy: Evolving Masking Representation Learning for Multivariate Time-Series Clustering: Proposed Method

 \subsection{CMC: Clustering-Guided MEV Contrastive Learning}

-To explicitly structure the embedding space for cluster separation, CMC is introduced to leverage cluster assignments as supervisory signals to contrastively improve intra-cluster compactness and inter-cluster separation.
-At each training epoch, CMC leverages cluster labels $\mathcal{C}$, which are obtained by performing $k$-means clustering on the current fused representation $F^{(\text{fused})}$ obtained from the MEV:
+To explicitly structure the embedding space for cluster separation, CMC is also introduced to leverage cluster assignments as supervisory signals.
+The process begins by aggregating the complementary information from all MEV embeddings.
+Specifically, temporal pooling is applied to each endogenous view embedding $F^{(v)}$, followed by an MEV fusion operation, yielding a fused representation:

-To aggregate the complementary information from all views into $F^{(\text{fused})}$, temporal pooling is applied to each view-specific representation $F^{(v)}$, followed by view-wise averaging: This integrated representation combines discriminative patterns captured across different views, forming a robust basis for the clustering of MTS, which guides the augmentation of the samples for contrastive learning.
-For each anchor instance $F_{i}^{(\text{fused})}$, instances sharing the same cluster label form positive pairs, while others serve as negatives.
+where $\circledast$ denotes the fusion operation that integrates information across all views.
+The integrated representation $F^{(\text{fused})}$ combines discriminative patterns from different views, forming a robust basis for clustering.
+For simplicity but without losing generality, $F^{(\text{fused})}$ is denoted as $F$ hereinafter.
+Subsequently, cluster labels $\mathcal{C}$ are obtained by performing $k$-means clustering on $F$ at each training epoch:

+These dynamically updated cluster labels guide the construction of pairs for contrastive learning.
+For an anchor sample $F_{i}$, samples sharing the same cluster label form positive pairs, with all the positive samples denoted as $\mathcal{P}(i^+)$.
+The other samples outside the cluster of $F_{i}$ serve as negative pairs, which can be written as $\mathcal{N}(i^-)$.

-The discriminative contrastive objective, adapted from the foundation laid in~\cite{contra2020ICML}, is utilized to maximize the cosine similarity within each cluster (positive pairs) and enforce robust separation between distinct clusters (negative pairs).
-It is formally formulated as:
+The discriminative contrastive objective, adapted from the foundation laid in~\cite{CCGC2023,PengAAAI2024}, is utilized to maximize the cosine similarity within each cluster (positive pairs) and enforce robust separation between distinct clusters (negative pairs), which can be expressed as: